RightsandWrongsgit/ARMTEC/book/opensource.md

 # Open Source Solutions

-There are a ton of great tools available for free.
-Some of these are locally installed software and others are provided remotely through your browser.
-Those noted here are ARMTEC favorites.
-Please keep in mind that Open Source should gain your contribution to the community if you find you like and use them; and that contribution doesn't have to be just technical.
+Discover a plethora of amazing free tools, ranging from locally installed software to browser-based ones.
+ARMTEC has handpicked some favorites.
+Remember, if you love and use an Open Source tool, give back to the community in any way you can, not just technically.

 ## Office Suite: